Leek Tart – a fluffy treat for your family

 This dish is more filling than you may think due to its high fat and protein content.
 You will only need some salad with it.

-Autumn Baking bread breakfast cabbage castles cheap children Christmas christmas baking Christmas Markets Cozy cucumber December Decoration Easter Fall family activity garden german traditions Harz herbs history home landscapes leftovers lentils medieval nature pantry meal potatoes Presents Pumpkin quick Quick Supper rice romantic Simple Spring stew Summer Supper Tradition travel Winter
+Advent Autumn Baby Food Baking breakfast cabbage castles cheap children Christmas Christmas Markets Cozy cucumber December Decoration Easter Fall family activity garden german traditions Harz herbs history home landscapes leftovers lentils medieval nature pantry meal potatoes Presents Pumpkin Pumpkin spice free Quick Supper rice romantic Simple Spring stew Summer Tradition Traditions travel Winter

 Subscribe